Albert Hall Museum: History

 It is named after King Edward VII (Albert Edward), during whose visit to the city as the Prince of Wales its foundation stone was laid, on 6 February 1876.
-The museums founders collected the best exampples of many crafts and sometimes even got some pieces manufactured.
+The museums founders collected the best examples of many crafts and sometimes even got some pieces manufactured.
 Colonel Tomas H. Hendley was given the responsibility of curating the collection.
-Maharaja amd Hendley were helped in realisation of their vision by a young engineer, Samuel swinton Jacob, who was heading the Public Works department.
+Maharaja and Hendley were helped in realisation of their vision by a young engineer, Samuel Swinton Jacob, who was heading the Public Works department.
 "Hendley's meticulously compiled ledger-entry of every collected item is the backbone of our inventory and an important source material to this day."

-Albert Hall Museum grew out of an industrial crafts collection that Hendley had pit together for the grand Jaipur Exhibition of 1883.
-Thie precious collection was housed in the magnificent building called Albert Hall.
-Hendley introduced the appointment of guides and demonstrators to conduct informed tours, a pioneering inititaive that was adopted by museums worldwide.
+Albert Hall Museum grew out of an industrial crafts collection that Hendley had put together for the grand Jaipur Exhibition of 1883.
+The precious collection was housed in the magnificent building called Albert Hall.
+Hendley introduced the appointment of guides and demonstrators to conduct informed tours, a pioneering initiative that was adopted by museums worldwide.
 Rajasthan was under princely rule and the practice of purdah (veil) for women was widespread in the region.
-In this context, it is worth noting that every Friday was reserved for women visitors.
-For many such innovative museum practices, Albert Hall became famous and many of its features were highly appreciated even in the West but the major attraction of the museum remain its exahustive collection of induatrial art and other exquisite pieces.
-The collections owe much to the vision, inspiration, and efforts of Maharaja Sawai Ram Singh II and Mahraja Sawai Madho Singh II, and to Hendley and Jacob.
+In this context, every Friday was reserved for women visitors.
+For many such innovative museum practices, Albert Hall became famous and many of its features were highly appreciated even in the West but the major attraction of the museum remain its exhaustive collection of industrial art and other exquisite pieces.
+The collections owe much to the vision, inspiration, and efforts of Maharaja Sawai Ram Singh II and Maharaja Sawai Madho Singh II, and to Hendley and Jacob.

 Collection

 The museum has a rich collection of artifacts including paintings, jewelry, carpets, ivory, stone, metal sculptures, and works in crystal.
 The collection includes coins from the Gupta, Kushan, Delhi Sultanate, Mughal and British periods.

 The superb collection is a result of efforts of Hendley who wanted to preserve local skills and crafts and showcase the best craftsmanship of other places for the people of Jaipur.
-A repository of 19,000 objects was collected by Hendley, including arms and armour, sculpture, international art from Japan, Sri Lanka, Myanmar, Hungary, Germany, Austria etc, pottery, carpets, jewellery, musical instruments, ivory, woodwork, and stone work.
+A repository of 19,000 objects was collected by Hendley, including arms and armour, sculpture, international art from Japan, Sri Lanka, Myanmar, Hungary, Germany, Austria etc., pottery, carpets, jewellery, musical instruments, ivory, woodwork, and stone work.
 The Egyptian collection houses many objects.
 An Egyptian mummy is the main attraction of this museum.
 The 17th century Persian garden carpet and many ancient sculptures are coveted treasures of the museum.
 Numerous brass and metal objects were acquired for the collection.
-Many of them were replicas of the Jaipur Exhibits at Imperial Institute of London and others were purchased at the Punjab Exhibition of 1893-94 in Lahore.
-The collection is divided into many galleries - pottery collection being the largest and most varied housing exquisite samples from many regions of Indai as well as both western and oriental world.
+Many of them were replicas of the Jaipur Exhibits at Imperial Institute of London and others were purchased at the Punjab Exhibition of 1893–94 in Lahore.
+The collection is divided into many galleries - pottery collection being the largest and most varied housing exquisite samples from many regions of India as well as both western and oriental world.